Sinbad the Sailor: Sinbad the Porter and Sinbad the Sailor

-First Voyage of Sinbad the Sailor
+First Voyage

 After dissipating the wealth left to him by his father, Sinbad goes to sea to repair his fortune.
 He sets ashore on what appears to be an island, but this island proves to be a gigantic sleeping whale on which trees have taken root ever since the whale was young.
-Awakened by a fire kindled by the sailors, the whale dives into the depths, the ship departs without Sinbad, and Sinbad is only saved by a passing wooden trough sent by the grace of Allah.
+Awakened by a fire kindled by the sailors, the whale dives into the depths, the ship departs without Sinbad, and Sinbad is only saved by a passing wooden trough sent by the grace of God.
 He is washed ashore on a densely wooded island.
 While exploring the deserted island, he comes across one of the king's grooms.
 When Sinbad helps save the king's mare from being drowned by a sea horse (not a seahorse, but a supernatural horse that lives underwater), the groom brings Sinbad to the king.
 The king befriends Sinbad, and he rises in the king's favor and becomes a trusted courtier.
 One day, the very ship on which Sinbad set sail docks at the island, and he reclaims his goods (still in the ship's hold).
 Sinbad gives the king his goods and in return the king gives him rich presents.
 Sinbad sells these presents for a great profit.
 Sinbad returns to Baghdad, where he resumes a life of ease and pleasure.
 With the ending of the tale, Sinbad the sailor makes Sinbad the porter a gift of a hundred gold pieces and bids him return the next day to hear more about his adventures.